Trans-exclusionary radical feminism: Scholarly analysis

+James Pickles and Ben Colliver argue that self-styled "gender critical" actors contribute to a wider social environment in which transphobic prejudice is normalised, shaping public attitudes and enabling increased hate-crime perpetration and structural harms against trans communities.

+Relationship with feminism

 Gender studies scholars Serena Bassi and Greta LaFleur have noted that TERFism started out as a fringe group among English speaking cultural feminists in the 1970s that grew rapidly due to media exposure.

 Cristan Williams notes that radical feminism has historically been predominantly trans-inclusive and considers trans-exclusionary views a minority or fringe view within radical feminism.

 Carrera-Fernández and DePalma argued that "the increasingly belligerent popular discourses promoted by TERF groups since the 1970s [are] appropriating feminist discourses to produce arguments that contradict basic premises of feminism".

-Henry F. Fradella said that most contemporary feminists are supportive of trans people, and that gender-critical feminists are a small but vocal group who believe that trans rights threaten the rights of cis women.
-Most gender-critical arguments for this belief, he says, are false, and "misconstrue or ignore empirical data from both the natural and social sciences".
-Gender-critical feminism risks legal equality and contributes to criminalization of trans people.
+Henry F. Fradella said that most contemporary feminists are supportive of trans people, and that trans-exclusionary radical feminists are a small but vocal group who believe that trans rights threaten the rights of cis women.
+Most trans-exclusionary radical feminist arguments for this belief, he says, are false, and "misconstrue or ignore empirical data from both the natural and social sciences".
+Trans-exclusionary radical feminism risks legal equality and contributes to criminalization of trans people.